In this ultimate griller’s guide to salting your steak, I’m going to be giving you the best techniques for salting steaks before grilling.

 This process also tenderizes the tough fibers of the steak by relaxing and denaturing the proteins in the meat and helping them to hold in moisture.
 This, in turn, produces a more tender, juicy, and flavorful steak.

 So how do you get great results by salting steaks before grilling every time you cook one?

 First, let’s Talk about the Wrong Way to Salt your Steaks Before Grilling

 I explained earlier that when you season a steak with salt, the salt immediately starts to draw out moisture from the meat.
 Salting your steak anywhere between the 10 to 59-minute mark before cooking results in the moisture being drawn out and absorbed into the salt.

-When placed on a hot grill when much of the salt and moisture are still sitting on the surface results in most of that moisture and salt evaporating and being burned off by the heat and flames.
+When placed on a hot grill when much of the salt and moisture are still sitting on the surface, most of that moisture and salt evaporate and are burned off by the heat and flames.
 Yeah, that’s right.
 Hasta la vista baby!
 Say goodbye to a super juicy steak.

 Just remember that salting anywhere between 10-59 minutes before cooking is a no-no!
 You’re better off preparing earlier and giving the salt the time to work its magic.
 If you are short on time, it’s best to wait until right before grilling to add your salt.

 Now that we understand a little bit about how the salt interacts with the meat and the basic timing involved, let’s talk about the dry brining process.

 What does Dry Brining or Deep Seasoning Mean?